Kentucky High School Principal Who Banned Books Over ‘Homosexual Content’ Arrested On Child Porn Charges

 — andy lassner (@andylassner) August 30, 2019

-Phillip Todd Wilson was booked into the Clark County Detention Center this week on 15 counts of distribution of matter portraying sexual performance by a minor and another fifteen counts of possessing matter portraying sexual performance by a minor.
+Phillip Todd Wilson was booked into the Clark County Detention Center this week on 15 counts of distribution of matter portraying sexual performance by a minor and another 15 counts of possessing matter portraying sexual performance by a minor.
 After being arraigned in court on Wednesday and having a not guilty plea entered for him, Wilson was taken to jail on $25,000 cash bond, WKYT reported.

 A spokesperson for the Kentucky Department of Education said that Phillip Todd Wilson is no longer an employee.